pachuco/fl-OrgPlayer/README.md

  *Clean up the code.
 Lots of things here.

- *Replace WoC's bank format with own, better one.
+ *Replace WoC's samplebank format with own, better one.

+ *Deal with drumsample mapping(Xerxes vs original OrgMaker v2 mapping) and 'Cave Story' mode.

  *Synthesize instruments from PXTs.

- *Port this to C, where it's actually useful.
+ *Port this back to C, where it's actually useful.